hmcts/ccd-docker/PostgresV11.md

 ### V11 postgres migration steps

 ##  Pull latest ccd docker
-* Synch all micro-services with the same branch version for instance: develop
+* Make sure all micro-services running the same branch, for instance: 'develop'
 * Start ccd docker and make sure that the new container ccd-shared-database-v11 is up and running.
 * uncomment ccd-shared-database-v11 section in the backend.yml
 ````
-#This section should be commented when the pr is merged in master.
   ccd-shared-database-v11:
     build: ../database-v11
     healthcheck: